U.S. Bicentennial license plate home page Rick Kretschmer's License Plate Archives U.S. Bicentennial license plate

 Virginia - July 1975 to present

 These optional reflective plates with screened graphics made an attractive alternative to Virginia's plain, painted standard-issue passenger car plates.
 Virginia stopped issuing new Bicentennial plates in the mid-1980s or so, but they have the distinction of being the only Bicentennial plates still in use today.
-The few that are still on the road are in pretty sad shape after 30 plus years of use.
+The few that are still on the road are in pretty sad shape after 25 or more years of use.

 1977 South Carolina